dominicschaff/utility/README.md

 ## Some things this app does:

 1. Has a continuous barcode reader (click to copy).
-    * Scanning a WiFi barcode will attempt adding it to your WiFi.
-2. A book library manager, it only sort of works, so use with caution.
+2. Open Street Map browser with routing.
 3. Device Info
-4. Very basic file browser, with image viewer
+4. Very basic file browser, with image viewer, and video viewer
 5. GPS info
-6. Keypad (testing a layout)
-7. QR Code generator (insert text, click on image to save)
+6. QR Code generator (insert text, click on image to save)
-8. Random quote (there are a few thousand)
+7. Random quote either from file, or API.
-9. Sensor information.
+8. Sensor information.
-10. Random Data
-11. Android version, names and codes included
+9. Android version, names and codes included
-12. WiFi scanner
+10. WiFi scanner (but seems to only work on some devices)
-13. Test if you device supports a second display
+11. Test if you device supports a second display
-14. Open Street maps browser.
+12. Open Street maps browser.
+13. Car dock (takes a photo every x seconds, and routes to a location)
+14. Scrum Poker
+15. Camera f stop scales
+16. Image Downloader
+17. Latest XKCD comic
+18. Basic drawer (shows coords and pressure/size)
+19. Attempt at a knowledge game (but it sometimes fails)
+20. The POC screens are for testing, they change quite often
+21. A map browser for points (draw many points on the device) (tested up to around 150 000 points on a phone)
+22. A very basic launcher.

 # Required files and their contents: